vantienvnn/php-team-workflow/GIT.md

 git push origin <branch-name> -f
 ```

-How to rebase your branch with project repository branch?
+How to rebase your branch?
 =====================
+(This function will keep your local branch are updated with project branch)

 Please make sure your are added upstream as above document
 ```php
 git fetch --all